The 7 Deadly Resume Sins That Get You Rejected

 You might think your experience is too short to be summarized.

+That is not what Profile Summaries are for.
 Recruiters usually review resumes in batches to apply a first filter, before reading a selected few in more detail.

 The Profile Summary makes that first review easy.
 It does their job for them.
 As a result, your resume converts better.